mpage/disinterp/README.md

 # Disinterp

 Tools for analyzing the generated machine code of CPython's interpreter loop.
+Only tested on x86-64 Linux.

 `distinterp.py`